Letter to the Editor

 In the pilot project of SERGS, they noticed that feedback was often open and not structured as envisioned in the recommendations.
 Trainers seem not familiar using competency-based assessment tools.
 This is however an important part of proper education as safety during surgery can only be achieved with the right competence.

 When implementing a new program, the trainers need training as well to get familiar with the envisioned evaluation .

 Accessibility to Basic Training

 With increasing use of the robotic systems, the basic training needs to be widely accessible.
 The experts agreed on basic simulation training, including virtual reality (VR) simulation, dry lab training and wet-lab training .
 The commonly used simulator, ‘Da Vinci Skills Simulator’ by Intuitive, runs on the ‘Da Vinci master console’ and is only available for simulation when it’s not used in the theatre [7,8].
 The robotic systems are expensive and in high clinical demand, which compromises the available training time .
-This means limited access for VR simulation training
+This means limited access for VR simulation training for all trainees.

 Access to cadavers and living animals for lab training is even more limited.
 This method of training can only be organised by hospitals linked to labs.
 So, if the goal is to create an accessible basic training, limitations in accessibility should be solved.

 The SERGS invited experts in RAS to reach a consensus about education in RAS.
 They didn’t involve the opinion of trainees.
 The guidelines of BIARGS undertook a survey to explore their interest, which showed interest of the trainees to gain skills in robotic surgery by undertaking training as discussed earlier .